KurtPfeifle/AppImageSpec/draft.md

 ### Metadata

-Setion to be expanded; additional metadata is being discussed on <https://github.com/probonopd/AppImageKit/issues/59>
+Section to be expanded; additional metadata is being discussed on <https://github.com/probonopd/AppImageKit/issues/59>

 #### AppStream